Skip to main content

 • Add the schema.org @type that matches your content: HowTo for tutorials, DefinedTerm for glossary entries, SoftwareApplication or Product for product pages, Review for reviews.

-• Close partials by pairing a content-typed URL with the recommended schema — a /how-to/ page should carry HowTo JSON-LD.
+• To close a partial, pair the content-typed URL with the schema it expects — a /how-to/ page should carry HowTo JSON-LD.
+See structured-data-coverage and faq-schema for related schema checks.

-• Fix conflicts by aligning the schema with what the page actually is; do not leave Product schema on a /review/ URL.
+• To fix a conflict, align the schema with what the page actually is.
+Don't leave Product schema on a /review/ URL.

-• Prefer specific types over generic Article/BlogPosting, which the scanner reads as no schema signal.
+• Use specific types over generic Article/BlogPosting, which the scanner treats as no schema signal.

-• Keep URL path conventions consistent with the page's true content type so the URL signal stays trustworthy.
+• Keep your URL path conventions consistent with the page's real content type, so the URL signal stays trustworthy — see url-stability.

 • Re-scan after the change to confirm the schema and URL signals now agree.